christopherrowley/ESP32_FFT/Intro2ESP32/Intro2ESP32.md

 1. Integer (int): Used for whole numbers.
 Range: -32,768 to 32,767.

-2. Unsigned Integer (unsigned int): Similar to int but only for non-negative numbers.
+2. Unsigned Integer (unsigned int, u_int): Similar to int but only for non-negative numbers.
 Range: 0 to 65,535.

 3. Long (long): For larger whole numbers.
 Range: -2,147,483,648 to 2,147,483,647.